anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 :::Note:::

-It makes sense when the **BAs**(Business Analysts) or **managers** or non-technology folks while creating the stories and defining the entry and exit criteria of the tickets for a business scenario or User-Journey.
-But technology folks simply picking these statements and trying hard syntactically to fit these into executable tests seems like bit too much of a maintenance overhead.
+It might(arguably) make sense for the **BAs**(Business Analysts) or non-technology folks while creating the stories and defining the entry and exit criteria of the tickets for a business scenario or User-Journey.
+But the techincal folks simply picking these statements and trying hard syntactically to fit these into the executable scenarios seems like bit too much of a wastage of time and maintenance overhead.
 <br/>
 <br/>
-But we should choose the `tools`, `technologies` and `solutions` which best fits to our project and situation and helps us solving the testing challenges.
+But we should choose the `tools`, `technologies` and `solutions` which best fits to our project and situation and really helps us solving the testing challenges.

 See this in action(HelloWorld):
 ===